Netcracker/qubership-apihub-vscode/README.md

 <img src="/docs/img/qubership-apihub-extension.png" width="388" height="690">

 ## Usage
 After installing the extension, open a folder and navigate to Qubership APIHUB extension, which is shown in the Activity Bar.
-If your root folder contains at least one OpenAPI or GraphQL specification, you will see it in the "Documents to Publish" section.
+If your root folder contains at least one OpenAPI or GraphQL specification, you will see it in the "Documents" section.
 Specifications from subfolders will also be shown.

 ***Notes:***
 1. OpenAPI specification is file that meets one of the following conditions:
    -  ```.yaml```/```.yml``` file that has "openapi" entry
    -  ```.json``` file that has "openapi" entry
 2. GraphQL specification is file that meets one of the following conditions:
    - ```.graphql```/```.gql``` file

 Select the files you need to publish.
 If you need to publish files other than OpenAPI or GraphQL specifications - such as PDF, Markdown or DOC files - you can extend list of files for publications via the [configuration file](#configuration-file).

 Along with file selection, specify the following information:
 1. APIHUB environment: